OrionStar25/orionstar25.github.io/_news/4_iiita.md

 related_posts: false
 ---

-I graduated with First Class Honours and received the University Gold Medal from IIIT Allahabad for academic excellence and innovative achievements.
+Graduated with First Class Honours and received the University Gold Medal from IIIT Allahabad for academic excellence and innovative achievements.